ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 We give you an annual $1,500 stipend to use towards technology or work-related services that best suits your needs.
 The stipend will be deposited on your [PEX](https://www.pexcard.com/) card on a monthly basis, beginning the first full month following your hire date.
 Please note:

 * The equipment or service you buy must be wholly funded by the stipend (i.e. you can’t use a $1,500 stipend towards a $3,000 computer).
-* If you’re a new employee, you may request an advance to purchase a major piece of equipment.
+* You may request an advance of up to 2 years (or $3,000) to purchase a major piece of equipment.
+* In an effort to be kind to the environment, you'll be eligible to upgrade your major equipment purchase no earlier than 3 years following the purchase date.
+This also happens to align nicely with AppleCare.
+* TEN7 has a business partnership through Apple for recycling your equipment.
+When you're ready to recycle a piece of equipment, please let us know, and we will send you a box and a label to mail it in.
-* Any equipment purchased that costs more than $499, is the property of TEN7.
+* Any equipment purchased that costs more than $250, is the property of TEN7.

 Examples of appropriate uses of the stipend: